bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     Controls how easily users can add entries to the quip list.

     * :paramval:`open` - Users may freely add to the quip list, and their entries will immediately be available for viewing.
-    * :paramval:`moderated` - quips can be entered, but need to be approved by a moderator before they will be shown.
+    * :paramval:`moderated` - Quips can be entered but need to be approved by a moderator before they will be shown.
-    * :paramval:`closed` - no new additions to the quips list are allowed.
+    * :paramval:`closed` - No new additions to the quips list are allowed.

 mybugstemplate
     This is the URL to use to bring up a simple 'all of my bugs' list for a user. %userid% will get replaced with the login name of a user.
-Special characters must be URL-encoded.
+Special characters must be URL encoded.

 defaultquery
     This is the default query that initially comes up when you access the advanced query page.
-It's in URL parameter format.
+It's in URL-parameter format.

 search_allow_no_criteria
     When turned off, a query must have some criteria specified to limit the number of bugs returned to the user.
 When turned on, a user is allowed to run a query with no criteria and get all bugs in the entire installation that they can see.
 Turning this parameter on is not recommended on large installations.

 default_search_limit
     By default, Bugzilla limits searches done in the web interface to returning only this many results, for performance reasons.
-(This only affects the HTML format of search results--CSV, XML, and other formats are exempted.)
+(This only affects the HTML format of search results—CSV, XML, and other formats are exempted.)
 Users can click a link on the search result page to see all the results.

-    Usually you should not have to change this - the default value should be acceptable for most installations.
+    Usually you should not have to change this—the default value should be acceptable for most installations.

 max_search_results
     The maximum number of bugs that a search can ever return.
 Tabular and graphical reports are exempted from this limit, however.